1Sparky1/O-Book/README.md

 ### Setting Up The Code
 > <br>
 >
-> - In order to set up the code, click on the 'Files' tab at the top of the page.
+> In order to set up the code, you need to clone the GitHub repository.
+> - Use the burger menu (three bars in the top right) to select 'Files'.
 > - Click 'mysite/' in the directory list.
 > - Press the 'delete' button (the bin) next to 'flask_app.py'.
 > - Click 'Open Bash console here' above the file list.